Ceiba, Puerto Rico: Festivals and events

 Ceiba celebrates its patron saint festival in June.
 The Fiestas Patronales de San Antonio de Padua is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.
+The festival has featured live performances by well-known artists such as Grupo Manía, and Domingo Quiñones.

 Other festivals and events celebrated in Ceiba include: